techandsoftware/teletext-for-javascript-docs/teletext-usage.md

 </script>
 ```

-If you want to use npm to install instead of jsdelivr:
+### Using npm

-1. Install dependency:

-`npm install @techandsoftware/teletext`
+1. Install dependency: `npm install @techandsoftware/teletext`

-2. In your HTML, include the following to use an an ES6 module:
+2. In your HTML, include the following to import as an ES6 module:

 ```html
 <div id="teletextscreen"></div>